Putting Riders First

 We’re fighting for public transit that works

 We need a public transit system that is fast, reliable, and easy to use.
 We need a system that connects every neighborhood in the city, so people everywhere can access all that San Francisco has to offer.
-We need Muni to recover better than ever from the pandemic – we need service here for the 180,000 people riding daily now, and we need service ready to grow as people return to work, to school, and to getting around.
+Close to 250,000 people rely on Muni every day, and many more will need to count on transit if we are to hit our climate and sustainability goals.
 Join our movement to change the future of public transit in San Francisco.